Our vision as a District is to work collaboratively to promote a great start in life and improved life chances for every child and young person.

 Direction off-site for the improvement of behaviour guidance to schools

-It should be offered as part of a planned intervention.
-The original school should be able to evidence that appropriate initial intervention has been carried out, including, where relevant, multi-agency support, or any statutory assessments were done or
+Managed moves should be offered as part of a planned intervention.
+The original school should be able to evidence that appropriate initial intervention has been carried out, including, where relevant, multi-agency support, or any statutory assessments were

 Pupil Support Units